Yes, You Can Knit a Delightful Easter Basket for Free

 Photo: Twins Knitting Pattern MiniShop

-Amigurumi Pocket Bunnies Your choice: you can knit these precious bunnies either in the round or flat and seamed.
+• Why you’ll want to: You can choose to knit these precious bunnies either in the round or flat and seamed.
 Since their faces are embroidered, you can give these little guys to babies with no choking hazards to worry about.

 Photo: Kathy Lewinski

-Easter Peeps Aren’t these just the cutest?
+• Why you’ll want to: These are just the cutest!
 I love how soft and sweet these ducklings/chicks are.
 At the end of the pattern, you’ll find two variations.
 One will create a tiny Easter bunny.
 The other creates a tiny comb that you can place on the birdie’s head to make it look more chick-like.

 Armed with this fun Easter basket and “notions,” you’ll have nothing left to buy except the candy!